 - Eliminate water wastage.

 The workshop we participated in was one of a series of 3 running throughout November 2021, which brought together experts to discuss the aim of significantly reducing freshwater abstractions.
-The workshop covered understanding and changing customer behaviour – Advizzo’s particular area of expertise.
+The workshop covered understanding and changing customer behavior – Advizzo’s particular area of expertise.

 The objectives of the workshop we participated in were: